goriok/runners-autoscaler/README.md

 - Maximum allowed count of workspace runners is equal to 100.
 - Maximum allowed count of runner groups is equal to 10.
 - Labelling naming conventions should follow [Kubernetes conventions][Kubernetes conventions].
-- If runner groups overlap e.g contain the same set of labels they will fight each other to scale the group so label sets should be unique.
+- If runner groups overlap i.e. contain the same set of labels they will fight each other to scale the group so label sets should be unique.

 ### Requirements